nftstorestudio/nftstorestudio/README.md

 Other installation will be Metaplex Github pages and all configurations must be properly deployed .

-Deploy the project Apache servers and everythings was fini
+Deploy the project Apache servers and everythings will be finished .

+Powered by Metaplex
 <!--
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...